andongfan/mlscript/doc/mls-codebase-doc.md

 - `TyperHelpers.scala` contains class `TyperHelpers` that provides helper methods for the typer.

+Note that the inheritance relationships between these typer classes do *not* have any actual semantics
+- we are following Scala's *Cake Pattern*.
+Typer classes will be finally composed into the `Typer` class by inheritance.

 ### Code Generation

-The code generator translates MLscript AST into JavaScript AST and generates corresponding JavaScript code.
+The code generator translates MLscript AST into JavaScript AST and generates the corresponding JavaScript code.

 The corresponding files are: